strimzi/proposals/052-record-reconciled-versions.md

 ## Motivation

-The reason this proposal should be considered is it will allow a user to rely on the `Kafka` custom resource as their single source of truth, instead of watching/querying the individual kafka/zookeeper pods.
+This proposal allows a user to rely on the `Kafka` custom resource as their single source of truth, instead of watching/querying the individual kafka/zookeeper pods.
 This proposal lays out all the information we need and at what points in the reconcile.
-This should all be available from within the Reconcile loop, so orchestrating and figuring out if a component has been fully upgraded can and should be propogated into the Custom Resource via metadata.
+This information is already available within the Reconcile loop, so orchestrating and figuring out if a component has been fully upgraded will be propagated into the Custom Resource via metadata.

 ## Proposal

-The following is a mechanism to record reconcilliation information into a Custom Resource.
-This proposal will cover the `Kafka` and `StrimziPodSet` custom resources, but could be extended to include other Custom Resources if there would be value in it, but this proposal was designed to cover the Kafka Custom Resource as this is the core component of Strimzi, and its reliance on `StrimziPodSet` means we should implement it for this CR type as well.
+This proposal will cover the `Kafka` and `StrimziPodSet` custom resources, but could be extended to include other Custom Resources if there would be value in it.
+This proposal starts with the `Kafka` Custom Resource as this is the core component of Strimzi, and its reliance on `StrimziPodSet` means we should implement it for this CR type as well.

 This proposal assumes that all key value pairs mentioned will be writen to the `metadata.annotations` field [docs here](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).
-But there is an argument for putting them in the [metadata.labels field](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/), but given Strimzi's heavy use of the labels field, in order to not confuse a user who might think they had accidentally set the field themselves, this proposal has chosen to use annotations.
+Alternatively, there is an argument for putting them in the [metadata.labels field](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/), but given Strimzi's heavy use of the labels field, in order to not confuse a user who might think they had accidentally set the field themselves, this proposal has chosen to use annotations.

 The following are the two proposed new annotations: